How to Build a Discord Bot in Node.js

 3. Create a JavaScript file and Install Required Dependencies⌗

-index.js. - Press control and backtick in order to open up the CLI in VSCode
+Explorermenu of VSCode, right click and pressNew file....
+Type in the file nameindex.js. - Press control and backtick in order to open up the CLI in VSCode.

 4. Configure Discord Developer Settings and Retrieve your Discord Bot Token⌗

-- The reader may configure various options for the Bot user, but they will be at the discretion of the reader
+Bot.
+You may configure various options for the Bot user, but they will be at your discretion.Click on

 index.jsfile.
-Copy the following code into the top of the file:const TOKEN = `<Insert Your Copied Token Here>`;- NOTE: This is an extremely bad security practice.
+Copy the following code into the top of the file:const TOKEN = `<Insert Your Copied Token Here>`;WARNING: This is an extremely bad security practice.
 For the purposes of this tutorial, having your token in plain text in the

 5. Get the Bot Invite Link and Invite it to Your Server⌗

-- As specified in the modals, Readers are required to have special permissions in order to add Bots to Servers.
-If one doesn’t have the proper permissions, follow Discord’s guide on how to create a Server, and use this “Dummy” Server in order to add and test your Discord Bot.
+As specified in the modals, You are required to have special permissions in order to add Bots to Servers.
+If you don’t have the proper permissions, follow Discord’s guide on how to create a Server, and use this “Dummy” Server in order to add and test your Discord Bot.

-- In your index.js file, below the previously added line regarding the bot token, client ID, and guild ID, add the following code.
+index.jsfile, below the previously added lines regarding the bot token, client ID, and guild ID, add the following code.
+This code adds all the functionality to the Discord Bot, while registering it with the Server you added the bot to.

 const { REST, Routes, Client, Collection, Events, GatewayIntentBits, SlashCommandBuilder } = require('discord.js');